postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 ---

-_Variables_ enable you to store and reuse values in your requests and scripts.
-By storing a value in a variable, you can reference it throughout your collections, environments, and requests.
+_Variables_ enable you to store and reuse values in Postman.
+By storing a value as a variable, you can reference it throughout your collections, environments, requests, and test scripts.
 If you need to update the value, you only have to change it in one place.
-Using variables increases your ability to work efficiently and minimizes the likelihood of error.
+Variables help you work efficiently, collaborate with teammates, and set up dynamic workflows.

 ## Contents